 Another exciting feature was the active aero elements of the Huayra, with four flaps placed at the ends of the bodywork that independently transformed the aerodynamic shape of the Huayra.

 The Huayra is powered by a twin turbo 6.0 Litres V12 Mercedes-AMG engine, producing 730 Hp.
 It is able to accelerate to 100 Kmh (62Mph) in 3.0 secs and can reach a maximum speed of 383 Km/h (238 Mph).
 The 100 units that were produced have been immediately sold out, so even if you could afford the €1.2 million price tag it would not be possible to buy it.

 Today Pagani Automobili remains a market leader, loved for their high end and cutting edge sports cars as well as their boundary breaking technology.
 A genius of the auto world, Horacio Pagani has paved the way for an exciting future of dynamic super cars from the heart of Italy.

-The Pagani headquarter is located in Via dell'Industria 26, San Cesario sul Panaro (MO), Italy.
-You can take a guided tour through the museum and factory at Pagani Automobili.
-Advance booking required.
+Yes and yes!
+The Pagani factory and the museum are located near the headquarter of San Cesario sul Panaro (MO), Italy.
+You can take a guided tour through the museum and factory.
+Advance booking is required.

 Monday to Friday 9.30 - 17.30